The book 'Organisationen - eine sehr kurze Einführung' by the German sociologist Stefan Kühl, is discussing how organizations “tick”.

 The term organizational structure is often used in a vague and imprecise way.
 The term is often used when a more specific term would be more appropriate.
 It is often used as a way to avoid more precise discussions about organizational decisions.
 Organizational structurerefers to decisions that serve as premises or assumptions for other decisions within the organization.
 Understanding the concept of organizational structure is important for understanding how organizations make decisions and how they function overall.

 In organizations, structures, or decision-making frameworks, are often used to simplify decision-making and reduce uncertainty, but they do not determine exactly how decisions are made.
 Conditional programs are pre-determined sets of steps that are followed in response to certain inputs or situations, while purpose programs set goals or objectives that must be achieved, but leave the means to achieve them open.
-The author argues that this can lead to a lack of accountability in decision-making as it can be difficult to determine who is responsible for a particular decision or outcome.
+This can lead to a lack of accountability in decision-making as it can be difficult to determine who is responsible for a particular decision or outcome.

 Also important for effective organizational decision-making is distributing the burden of proof, or responsibility for decision-making.
 This allows for flexibility and adaptability within organizations, as well as a more nuanced approach to decision-making.